-- group boundaries are established and maintained (e.g. "let me know if you can't come / arrive on time / attend each week") - confidentiality issues are comprehensively addressed - the intention of the group is clearly conveyed (implicitly and at times explicitly) - digressions away from the core intention of the group or away from established norms of MBI teaching processes are promptly responded to so that the working ethos of the group is maintained - participants are encouraged to adopt towards each other the attitudes that are being cultivated within the group (e.g. respect for each other's contributions, stepping back from giving each other advice) - encouragement to express and explore a range of different experiences among group members, including both positive or negative experiences.
-This cultivates a sense that there is room in the group for all experience to be safely explored.
+- Group boundaries are established and maintained (e.g., "let me know if you can't come / arrive on time / attend each week"); - Confidentiality issues are comprehensively addressed; - The intention of the group is clearly conveyed (implicitly and at times explicitly); - Digressions away from the core intention of the group or away from established norms of MBI teaching processes are promptly responded to so that the working ethos of the group is maintained; - Participants are encouraged to adopt towards each other the attitudes that are being cultivated within the group (e.g., respect for each other's contributions, stepping back from giving each other advice); - Encouragement to express and explore a range of different experiences among group members, including both positive or negative experiences.
+This cultivates a sense that there is room in the group for all experience to be safely explored; - In order to managing safety in skilful ways the teacher will need to work to increase their knowledge about and awareness of social, cultural and community contexts that may be implicit: i.e.,, diversity and equity issues, biases, current regional events, as well as the tendency of the conditioned mind to minimize or compare.